Stastez/EFTDEM/README.md

 Provide exactly one .yaml config of the type presented below as a command line argument.

 ### Comparison between our filling algorithms and a ground-truth DEM
-Provide exactly one .yaml config of the type presented below, as well as exactly one .tiff DEM as a command line argument.
+Provide exactly one .tiff (must be tiff, not tif) followed by exactly one .yaml config of the type presented below as a command line argument.

 ### Comparison between several layers of ground radar
 Provide at least two .yaml configs of the type presented below.